Thank you for your interest in our Birthplace of Hockey Museum.

 Please come visit with us and view some of the terrific artifacts and history from the beginning, evolution and development of ice hockey circa 1800 to present day.

-When visiting the Hockey Heritage Center Museum it can be found at 424 Clifton Ave, Windsor NS as reflected in the Google Map image below.
+The Birthplace of Hockey Museum is located at 424 Clifton Ave, Windsor, NS, as reflected in the Google Map image below.